 A Marilyn is a hill of any height with a drop of 150 metres or more on all sides.
 In other words, a relatively high hill.
 The British Marilyns are all listed in a book called The Relative Hills of Britain (RHB) by Alan Dawson, published by Cicerone Press in April 1992.

 The total number of Marilyns is currently 1556.
-Recent changes are the promotion of Sithean Mor (13A), Creag an Amalaidh (16D) and Kirriereoch Hill (27B) to Marilyns, and the demotion of Cruim Leacainn (4A), Stob na Boine Druim-fhinn (19C), Troweir Hill (27B) and Swyre Head (41).
-Details up to April 2014 are available in the latest update to RHB.
+Recent changes are the promotion of Creag an Amalaidh (16D), Creag na h-Eararuidh (1B), Creag Toll a'Choin (12A), Kirriereoch Hill (27B), and Sithean Mor (13A) to Marilyns, and the demotion of Beinn Dearg (1B), Maoile Lunndaidh (12A), Stob na Boine Druim-fhinn (19C), Swyre Head (41) and Troweir Hill (27B).
+More details are available in the latest update to RHB.